manasb-uoe/quanticol-visualisation-tool/README.md

  |-- node_modules/ (will be created after you execute 'npm install')
  |-- public/
  |-- routes/
+ |-- uploads/ (will be created after the user uploads a simulated data file)
  |-- utils/
  |-- views/
  |-- app.js